wicket-acc/wicket-autowire/README.md

 -------------

 Wicket auto-wire works in two phases:

 1. On construction, it injects the components of the annotated fields
 2. On initiation, it adds each component of an annoated field to its parent, corresponding to the html markup.

 Customizing
 -----------

-If you want to create and assign components manually, disable injection:
+If you want to create and assign components manually (for example if there is no suitable constructor), disable injection:

 	@AutoComponent(inject=false)
 	Link<?> link;